frnsys/nomadic/readme.md

 └── some note.md
 ```

-Here are some useful tools to go with `nomadic`:
+I recommend using `nomadic` with [BitTorrent Sync](www.bittorrent.com/sync) to keep
-* [BitTorrent Sync](www.bittorrent.com/sync) to keep notes synced across devices.
+notes synced across devices.
+With this setup, `nomadic` becomes a decentralized,

-With these tools, `nomadic` becomes a decentralized, simplified alternative to Evernote.
+simplified alternative to Evernote.

-Powerusers of Evernote might find it lacking but it's not for them :)
+Power users of Evernote might find it lacking but it's not for them :)

 ---